 What are options for treating TMJ?

-TMJ is a disorder of the joint in your jaw—the temporal mandibular joint.
+TMJ is a disorder of the joints in your jaw—the temporal-mandibular joint.
 TMJ disorders often cause pain in your neck and jaw areas and can result in a clicking noise when you open or close your mouth.
 A damaged TMJ also can limit your jaw’s range of motion.
 You can do several things to help alleviate a TMJ disorder, including wearing a temporary night guard, avoiding sharp movements of your jaw, icing your jaw to prevent inflammation, modifying your diet to include softer foods that require less chewing, and practicing relaxation, massage and light stretching and strengthening techniques to reduce tension in your jaw.

 Why are mouth guards important in sports?

-There are several reasons why wearing a mouth guard when playing sports is important.
-First mouth guards protect against displacing teeth as they help distribute force over all of your teeth, which prevents one, or two, teeth from bearing the brunt of the blow.
+There are several reasons wearing a mouth guard when playing sports is important.
+First, mouth guards protect against displacing teeth as they help distribute force over all of your teeth, which prevents one, or two, teeth from bearing the brunt of the blow.
 They can also protect against injuries to soft tissues and prevent jaw and teeth fractures.
 And, ultimately, mouth guards may help prevent concussions as the padding could lessen the force between the upper and lower rows of teeth and lessen the force of the jaw as it pushes on the skull.

 Experience a Thoughtful Dental Practice That Cares

 We understand that going to the dentist can be stressful and full of unexpected costs.
 That’s why we strive to ensure you feel comfortable and in-the-know at all times.
 Learn more about our services or book an appointment with us today.